hatashiro/lens.ts/README.md

 #### `.k(key: string)`

-A helper method to narrow the lens for a property of `U`.
+Narrow the lens for a property of `U`.

 ``` typescript
 type Person = { name: string };